Captain Stefan G. Rasmussen earned a lot of publicity when he saved 129 passengers by making an emergency landing in 1991.

-He recalled how he was able to block out distracting voices of passengers and stewardesses when he was a pilot and applied those same listening techniques to his tinnitus.“Remembering that made me realise that one has a type of selective hearing,” he says.
+He recalled how he was able to block out distracting voices of passengers and stewardesses when he was a pilot and applied those same listening techniques to his tinnitus.“Remembering that made me realize that one has a type of selective hearing,” he says.
 “I said to myself: There is the solution!
-I just have to focus on something else.”
+I just have to focus on something else

 When Rasmussen came out in public with his tinnitus, he was contacted by the Danish Association of the Hard of Hearing and invited to become involved in their cause.

 He became active in the association’s network for tinnitus sufferers and quickly became a popular speaker

 , travelling around the country to talk about his hearing problems.